WDI-SEA/react-development-course-materials/04-APIs and Heroku/04-fetch-lecture.md

 <aside class="notes">

-**Talking points**:
+**Talking Points**:

 - The browser packages your request together using `fetch()` and sends it off to a server.
 The server then listens to your request and provides a **response**.
-It looks like what's seen here.
+It looks like what's shown here.

 - When you visit your favorite websites, your browser is making a request and the server is providing a response. `fetch()` allows us to perform the same type of requests over a network.

 - Imagine fetching weather information and rendering it on your website.
-Or maybe you want to create a real-life Pokedex.
+Or maybe you want to create a real-life Pokédex.
 You can use `fetch()` to build these applications.

 </aside>